aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 ###  Task 3: Create Virtual Machines to test the configuration

-In this section, you will create two test VMs to test the Private DNS zone configuration.
+In this task, you'll be creating two test virtual machines (VMs) to test the Private DNS zone configuration that you've set up in previous tasks.
+These VMs will be used to ensure that your DNS zone and network links are correctly configured for name resolution within the virtual networks.

 1. On the Azure portal, select the **Cloud shell** (**[>_]**)  button at the top of the page to the right of the search box.
 This opens a cloud shell pane at the bottom of the portal.